Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 Connecting Robo R1+ Plus to MatterControl
 ---------------

-Here we will add your printer to the software which will enable you to control your printer.
+Here we will add Robo R1+ Plus to the MatterControl software which will enable you to control your printer.

 Open up MatterControl that you installed from the previous section.
-Connect your printer to the computer USB port via the USB cord that came with your printer.
+Connect your printer to the computer USB port via the USB cord that was provided with your printer.

 .. image:: images/USB.gif
    :alt: Connecting USB
    :align: center

-After MatterControl opens, click the 'Add Printer' button at the top of the screen.
+Once MatterControl is open, click the 'Add Printer' button towards the top of the screen.

 .. image:: images/add.png
    :alt: Add Printer